 Skip to content

-Hotel Wi-Fi Hotspot Management
+Hotel Wi-Fi Hotspot Management (HSIA)

 Once integrated, guest account information is continuously synchronized from Opera PMS to HSG's local authentication database.
 When guests connect to Wi-Fi, they are automatically redirected to a captive portal where they log in using their room number and surname — no vouchers, no manual account creation, no front desk involvement.
 HSG handles captive portal, authentication, bandwidth management, access control, and accounting.